KhronosGroup/OpenXR-Tutorials/tutorial/3-graphics.rst

 	  - .. figure:: OpenXR-ReferenceSpace-Local.png
 			:alt: OpenXR Reference Space Local
 			:align: center
 	  - The Local Reference Space uses an initial location to establish a world-locked, gravity aligned point as the origin of the space. +Y is up, +X is to the right, and -Z is forward.
 The origin is also locked for pitch(x) and roll(z).
-The initial position may be established at application start up or from a calibreated origin point.
-It is most often used for rendering seated-scale experiences such as car racing or aircraft cockpits, where a physical floor is not required.
-When recentering, the runtime will queue ``XrEventDataReferenceSpaceChangePending`` structure for the application to respond to.
+The initial position may be established at application start up or from a calibrated origin point. ``TODO: break between spec and opinion.``	It is typically used for rendering seated-scale experiences such as car racing or aircraft cockpits, where a physical floor is not required.
+When recentering, the runtime will queue a ``XrEventDataReferenceSpaceChangePending`` structure for the application to process.

 	* - ``XR_REFERENCE_SPACE_TYPE_STAGE``
 	  - .. figure:: OpenXR-ReferenceSpace-Stage.png
 			:alt: OpenXR Reference Space Stage
 			:align: center
 	  - The Stage Reference Space defines a rectangular area that is flat and devoid of obstructions.
 The origin is define to be on the floor and at the center of the rectangular area. +Y is up, +X is to the right, and -Z is forward.
-The origin is also axis aligned to the XZ plane.
+The origin is axis-aligned to the XZ plane.
 It is most often used for rendering standing-scale experiences (no bounds) or room-scale experiences (with bounds) where a physical floor is required.
-When the user is redefining the origin or bounds of the area, the runtime will queue ``XrEventDataReferenceSpaceChangePending`` structure for the application to respond to.
+When the user is redefining the origin or bounds of the area, the runtime will queue a ``XrEventDataReferenceSpaceChangePending`` structure for the application to process.

 For more information on reference see the OpenXR 1.0 Specification here: `7.1.
 Reference Spaces <https://registry.khronos.org/OpenXR/specs/1.0/html/xrspec.html#reference-spaces>`_.